How to Make Money on YouTube in 2026: Complete Monetization Guide

 YouTube Partner Program Requirements (2026)

 To earn money directly from YouTube, you need to join the YouTube Partner Program (YPP).
-In 2026, there are two tiers:
+In 2026, the monetization requirements split into two tiers:

 Requirements: 500 subscribers + 3,000 public watch hours in the last 12 months (or 3 million Shorts views in 90 days) + 3 public uploads in the last 90 days.